Download This Sample

 - In most city-states, women had little freedom.
 Wealthy women hardly ever left the house.
 They sent slaves to the market.
 The women were allowed to attend weddings, funerals, and some religious festivals.
 Their job was to run the house and bear children.
 Greek women supervised slaves who did all the cooking, cleaning, and tending of the crops.
 Male slaves guarded the women when the men were away.
 Girls did not go to school.
 They learned only the basics of reading and math at home.
 Girls were taught how to run a house.
 Women lived in a special section of the house called the gynaeceum.

-- The ancient Greeks were polytheastic, which means they had many gods and goddesses.
-They were known as the Olympians Greek Myths are all that’s left of the ancient Greek religion.
+- The ancient Greeks were polytheistic, which means they had many gods and goddesses.
+They were known as the Olympians.
+Greek Myths are all that’s left of the ancient Greek religion.
 The Greek Myths are our window into Ancient Greece.

 Ancient Greece Worksheets

-This bundle includes 10 ready-to-use Ancient Greece worksheets that are perfect for students to learn about Ancient Greece which was a civilization belonging to a period of Greek history that lasted from the Archaic period of the 8th to 6th centuries BC to the end of antiquity.
+This is a fantastic bundle which includes everything you need to know about Ancient Greece across 18 in-depth pages.
+These are ready-to-use Ancient Greece worksheets that are perfect for teaching students about the Ancient Greece which was a civilization belonging to a period of Greek history that lasted from the Archaic period of the 8th to 6th centuries BC to the end of antiquity (ca. AD 600).

 Link/cite this page